Maps

 The Northern Rockies Lodge | Andrew Strain

-Your next stop is Muncho Lake Provincial Park, which offers great fishing, boating, and walking trails.
+Your next stop is Muncho Lake Provincial Park, an icon in The Great Wilderness, offering great fishing, boating, and wildlife viewing.
 The real star of this park is the lake itself, deep, cold, and tinted jade-green by copper oxides leeching out of the lake bedrock.
 Northern Rockies Lodge offers boat rentals, and flight seeing tours are available.

 As you leave the park, notice the impressive geological formations of Folded Mountain, and look for wildlife including Stone’s sheep, moose, caribou, and mountain goats.